G20 countries back global tax reform, says Germany's finance minister | DW | 10.07.2021

-With the finance ministers from the world's largest economies now on board with a global business tax reform, German Finance Minister Olaf Scholz said the focus will now shift to how to implement it.
+Finance ministers from the world's largest economies are now on board with the US push to fight tax havens.
+But there is "very little time" before it goes into effect in 2023, German Finance Minister Olaf Scholz warns.

 The members of the G20 have reached an agreement on a deal that would set a minimum tax rate for major companies, German Finance Minister Olaf Scholz said on Saturday.